qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Graphics API: Old OpenGL use system calls to change state and dispatch draw call.
 New Graphics APIs like Vulkan, Metal and WebGPU all use command buffer.
 Operations are turned to data in command buffer, then one system call to submit many commands.

 [^io_uring_polling]: It's possible to use polling to fully avoid system call after initial setup, but with costs.

+### Computation-storage tradeoff

+A computation can be turned to accessing storage (pre-compute a lookup table).

+Modern highly-parallel computation are often bottlenecked by IO and synchronization.
+Adding new computation hardware units is easy.
+Making the information to flow efficiently between these hardware units is hard.

+Ways of reducing IO cost:

+- Re-compute temporary result instead of storing temporary result.
+- Use compression to reduce required IO.
+- Change data layout or access pattern to make IO targets more dense, improving cache hit rate.
+- Batch the computations related to IO of the same data.
+Temporarily reuse the result of the same IO.
+- Do other computation while IO is in-progress.
+Increase concurrency to amortize IO cost.

 ## Mutation-data duality